LinkedInLearning/docker-on-azure-4411435/chapter-01/video-09.md

 ### Make code changes locally and push to the remote repository
 1. VS Code → Views → Home → Index.cshtml
-* Change "Welcome" to "DevOps on Azure"
+* Change "Welcome" to "Docker on Azure Course"
-* Commit → "modified header"
+* Commit → Message: "modified header" → Commit → Would you like to stage all changes: Yes → Sync changes
-* Sync changes

 ### Review the pipeline run
 1. Azure DevOps Console → containerapp → Pipelines → Runs → Create pipeline